Certified Career Counselor (CCC)

 Are you ready to apply?

-First, read the FAQ's below and the "CCC Study Guide", then scroll to the bottom of the this page.
-Click Apply Now - especially if you want the Fast Track options!
+First, read the FAQ's below and the "CCC Study Guide", then check to see if you are eligible for the Fast Track option.
+Then scroll to the bottom of the this page and click Apply Now.

 What is the Certified Career Counselor (CCC) credential?